Multi-Static Target Detection and Power Allocation for Integrated Sensing and Communication in Cell-Free Massive MIMO: Introduction

 \subsection{Related Work}

-Table~\ref{tab:literature} presents an overview of some of the research conducted on ISAC.\footnote{The acronyms in the table are given as OFDM (orthogonal frequency-division multiplexing), BF (beamforming), SE (spectral efficiency), BER (bit error rate), FD (full-duplex), TX (transmitter), RX (receiver), UL (uplink), DL (downlink), DFRC (dual-functional radar and communications), AF (amplify-and-forward), SINR (signal-to-interference-and-noise ratio), w/w.o (with and without), mMIMO (massive MIMO), SIR (signal-to-interference ratio), V2I (vehicle-to-infrastructure), EKF (extended Kalman filtering), RMSE (root-mean-square error), ESA (effective sensing area), BS (base station), BW (bandwidth), and RL (reinforcement learning).} The table highlights that a few papers have investigated the benefits of power control, with notable examples including \cite{buzzi2020transmit} and \cite{huang2022coordinated}.
+Table~\ref{tab:literature} presents an overview of some of the research conducted on ISAC.\footnote{The acronyms in the table are given as OFDM (orthogonal frequency-division multiplexing), BF (beamforming), BER (bit error rate), TX (transmitter), RX (receiver), UL (uplink), DL (downlink), DFRC (dual-functional radar and communications), AF (amplify-and-forward), SINR (signal-to-interference-and-noise ratio), SIR (signal-to-interference ratio), V2I (vehicle-to-infrastructure), EKF (extended Kalman filtering), RMSE (root-mean-square error), ESA (effective sensing area), MI (mutual information).} The table highlights that main focus has been on beamforming design and a few papers have investigated the benefits of power control,\footnote{The beamforming techniques employed in cell-free massive MIMO demonstrate near-optimality.
+On the other hand, updating of precoding vectors is required for each coherence block and even for individual target locations.
+This necessitates algorithm execution for each update.
+However, a more resource-efficient alternative involves updating power coefficients over prolonged intervals, thereby optimizing computational efficiency.} with notable examples including \cite{buzzi2020transmit} and \cite{huang2022coordinated}.
 Specifically, \cite{buzzi2020transmit} proposes a power allocation strategy for a mono-static sensing scheme in a single-cell ISAC massive MIMO system.
 In contrast, \cite{huang2022coordinated} utilizes distributed radar sensing to estimate the target's location by jointly processing the received signals in a central unit.
-It also proposes a coordinated power allocation approach where a set of distributed transmitter APs individually serve their corresponding user equipments (UEs) in a cellular-type network.
-The proposed power allocation approach aims at minimizing the total transmit power while ensuring a minimum signal-to-interference-plus-noise ratio (SINR) for each UE and meeting the required Cram\'er-Rao lower bound to estimate the location of the target.
+It also proposes a coordinated power allocation approach where a set of distributed transmit APs individually serve their corresponding UEs in a cellular-type network.

+The proposed power allocation approach aims at minimizing the total transmit power while ensuring a minimum SINR for each UE and meeting the required Cram\'er-Rao lower bound to estimate the location of the target.